jjcyz/portfolio/README.md

 # Jessica Zhou - Personal Portfolio

 ## Overview
 This is my personal portfolio website showcasing my projects, skills, and experience.
-Built with modern HTML, CSS, and JavaScript, it features a responsive design with a purple NFT/artwork-inspired theme.
+Built with modern HTML, CSS, and JavaScript, featuring a responsive design

 ## Features
-- Responsive design that works on all devices
+- Responsive design that works on both web and mobile
 - Modern UI with smooth animations
 - Project showcase with detailed descriptions
 - Professional experience timeline